AriFordsham/GHCWiki/commentary/packages/ghc-packages-proposal.md

 ---

-## Plan B: mention the package in the import
+## Plan C: mention the package in the import

 Another solution is to allow the programmer to specify the source package in the import line, something like this: